apache/maven-site/src/site/markdown/maven-jsr330.md

 ## How to use JSR-330

-When you use JSR-330 in Maven plugins or extensions there are two things need to setup in your build.
+When you use JSR-330 in Maven plugins or extensions, there are two things need to setup in your build.
 First you want a dependency on `javax.inject` so you can use the `@Inject`, `@Named`, and `@Singleton` annotations in your plugins and extensions.
 Second you need to setup the `sisu-maven-plugin` to index the JSR-330 components you want made available to Maven.
 The `sisu-maven-plugin` creates its index in `META-INF/sisu/javax.inject.Named`.
 If you take a look in that file you will see something like the following:

 ```
 org.apache.maven.lifecycle.profiler.LifecycleProfiler